-From small suburban gardens to large forest and streamside areas, we use a chemical-free methodology of restorative weed management, based on careful identification of plants, ecological assessment of landform, fauna, soil, and water flow, and 35 years of observation and experience.
+We use a chemical-free methodology of restorative weed management, based on recognition of the natural forest successions seen in manuka/kanuka scrub, low-fertility gumland, streamside and saltmarsh, with careful identification of the existing plants, ecological assessment of plants, landform, fauna, soil, and water flow, and 35 years of observation and experience.

 Liberated from invasive weeds, in soil enriched with the resulting compost, remnants of native habitats thrive and a new generation of native plants arises spontaneously.